kvntang/portfolio-ktang/docs/assignments/assignment3.md

 - Users can view suggested content that relateds to the theme of the original post but differes in focus, perspective, or medium.

 **State**:
-- Flip target
+- Suggestion target
-- Flip suggestion
+- Suggestion List

 **Actions**:
-- Flip [Target]
+- Suggest [Target]
 - Like Suggestion
 - Generate Another